-A GSA Schedule contract is often the first step that a company looking to get into the federal marketplace will take to establish itself as a valued government partner and increase its footprint in the public sector.
+A GSA Multiple Award Schedule (MAS) contract is often the first step that a company looking to get into the federal marketplace will take to establish itself as a valued government partner and increase its footprint in the public sector.
 Contractors can sell just about anything through the GSA Schedules program, making it appealing to a variety of industries.
-Contractors may sell everything from building supplies, furniture and medical tools to cloud services, cyber security and cutting-edge information technology (IT).
-Contractors may also sell their services including professional, technical and consulting services.
-Having a GSA Schedule contract awarded can be mutually beneficial for both a company’s growth and the government’s ability to acquire a high volume of high-quality, low-cost goods and services.
+Contractors may sell everything from building supplies, furniture, and medical tools to cloud services, cybersecurity and cutting-edge information technology (IT).
+Contractors may also sell their services including professional, technical, and consulting services.
+Having a GSA MAS contract awarded can be mutually beneficial for both a company’s growth and the government’s ability to acquire a high volume of high-quality, low-cost goods and services.

-The GSA Schedule is designed to correspond directly with a company’s commercial sales practices.
-For this reason, potential contractors are required to prove that the products or services they propose to sell on the GSA Schedule have been sold to their commercial customers.
+The GSA MAS contract is designed to correspond directly with a company’s commercial sales practices.
+For this reason, potential contractors are required to prove that the products or services they propose to sell on the GSA MAS contract have been sold to their commercial customers.
 This helps GSA determine fair and reasonable pricing and ensures that companies are able to provide the proposed products and services.
 Invoices, pricing proposals or other forms of pricing support are required to submit with an offer to prove a company’s commercial prices.

 Once a scope review is complete and a company has determined where their offering best fits within the Schedules program, the next step is the creation of the proposal.
 The proposal is separated out into three main sections – administrative, technical and pricing.
-Each of these sections has its own specific requirements based on the Schedule and SINs that the company will be offering.
-The requirements for each Schedule can be found on FedBizOpps.gov via the GSA eLibrary website.
-It is important to thoroughly review the Solicitation documents of the desired Schedule before submitting a GSA proposal.
-These Schedule-specific solicitations will outline the necessary documents for submission, guidelines for the technical review, and other specific review requirements as they pertain to the Schedule.
+Each of these sections has its own specific requirements based on the Large Category and SINs that the company will be offering.
+The requirements for each Large Category can be found on beta.sam.gov via the GSA eLibrary website.
+It is important to thoroughly review the MAS Solicitation documents before submitting a GSA proposal.
+These Large Category-specific documents will outline the necessary documentation for submission, guidelines for the technical review, and other specific review requirements as they pertain to the Schedule.

 The total proposal that is to be submitted is very extensive and requires a large number of documents including examples of past performance of the type of work described in the solicitation, pricing justification, commercial sales practice disclosures, pricing support and more.
 The sheer size of the proposal can be intimidating, and many wonder how long it will take to complete from initiation to submission and from submission to award.

-It also depends on what type of Schedule you are seeking obtain.
-Some schedules, such as Schedule 56 (Building Materials) or 00CORP (Professional Services Schedule) could take a year from submission to the actual award.
-On the other hand, IT Schedule 70 typically runs on a more expedited schedule, sometimes taking only three months from submission to award.
+It also depends on what Large Category you are seeking to obtain.
+Some Large Categories, such as Large Category B (Facilities) or Large Category H (Professional Services) could take a year from submission to the actual award.
+On the other hand, Large Category F (IT) typically runs on a more expedited schedule, sometimes taking only three months from submission to award.